tamirshor7/procjects/README.md

 # This repo is made for tracking python simple gaming apps
-Scrabbles - a pygame scrabbles game implementation for two players.
+In every project, you can run main.py to run the game Scrabbles - a pygame scrabbles game implementation for two players.